awangenh/IBL/README.md

 Background:

-The software, in various incarnations, has been used since 2002 at the INE 5443 Reconhecimento de Padrıes course (Pattern Recognition) held in the 7th semester of the undergrad CS Program at UFSC.
+The software, in various incarnations, has been used since 2002 at the INE 5443 Reconhecimento de Padr√µes course (Pattern Recognition) held in the 7th semester of the undergrad CS Program at UFSC.
 It was intended to help teaching basic symbolic PR techniques on the example of traditional ML algorithms, such as the IB family.